ibrahimjelliti/CKSS-Certified-Kubernetes-Security-Specialist/README.md

 The certification is generally available to take from [here](https://training.linuxfoundation.org/certification/certified-kubernetes-security-specialist/) as anounced during the KubeCon NA20

 ## CKS Outline
-The CKS test will be online, proctored and performance-based, and candidates have 2 hours to complete the exam tasks.
+The CKS test will be online, proctored and performance-based with 15-20 hands-on performance based tasks, and candidates have 2 hours to complete the exam tasks.

 From the CKS Exam Curriculum repository, The exam will test domains and competencies including:
 1. **Cluster Setup (10%)**: Best practice configuration to control the environment's access, rights and platform conformity.